quicbit-c/qb-json-next/readme.md

 With optimization set and unfolding of string and decimal loops (allow parallel load handling across cores), performance increases to **800 MB per second**.

+The theoretical maximum performance based on number of bytes able to scan is **2010 MB per second** (results of perf-max.c)

-I suspect with some more optimization, qb-json-next could exceed 1 GB per second on a normal machine.
+I suspect with some more optimization, qb-json-next could exceed 1 GB per second on a similar machine.

 ## API